-No. Issue Recommendation 4.
-Other Points to Note Search and Surveillance Bill We have not considered law enforcement search and surveillance powers in this Report.
+No. Issue Recommendation

+4. Other Points to Note

+Search and Surveillance Bill

+We have not considered law enforcement search and surveillance powers in this Report.
 However, we note that a significant piece of legislation reforming New Zealand's laws in this respect - the Search and Surveillance Bill - was reported back from a Select Committee (the Justice and Electoral Committee) of the New Zealand Parliament on 4 November 2010.
 One of the purposes of the Bill is to provide "appropriate legislative powers to enable law enforcement and regulatory agencies to extract electronic information and use surveillance devices in order to investigate and combat criminal activity."

-Public debate regarding the operation of the proposed APAC Coalition 5 ticipate that civil libertarians will promote APAC Coalition.
-ICMEC and the APAC trategy to address any such debate.
+Public debate regarding the operation of the proposed APAC Coalition While not a legal obstacle in itself, we anticipate that civil libertarians will promot debate about the proposed operation of the APAC Coalition.
+ICMEC and the APAC Coalition Members will need to develop a strategy to address any such debate.